Table of Contents

 Muscles are responsible for many functions in our bodies, but one particular kind of muscle that you may not have considered until now is the cardiac muscle.
 What separates cardiac muscle from other muscles?
-This article will explore what these cells look like at first glance and why their structure is so important.
+This article will explore how these muscles look like at first glance and why their structure is so important.

-Cardiac muscle is one of three types of muscles in the human body, and is found in the walls of the heart.
+The cardiac muscle is one of three types of muscles in the human body and is found in the walls of the heart.

 Cardiac muscle is made up of specialised cells called cardiomyocytes.
 These cells are sometimes called contractile myofibrils because they are long and cylindrical (shaped like a fibril) and they contract at a regular rate to keep blood flowing through the heart.
 The contractile functional unit of myofibril is known as the sarcomere.